 I think that James also does a superb job of conveying the crippling fear when Scottie has an attack of vertigo and is left helpless and paralysed in terror, shaking and sweating and desperate to get away from wherever he may be at the time.

-Kim is superb in the dual role of the ethereal, refined and regal Madeleine, and the fun loving, independent and sexy Judy.
+Kim is equally superb in the dual role of the ethereal, glacial, refined and regal Madeleine, and the fun loving, independent and sexy Judy.
 She does a terrific job of conveying Madeleine’s fear and vulnerability.
-She also excels at conveying Judy’s longing and fear much later in the film.
-Kim’s roles were originally going to have been played by Vera Miles, she unfortunately had to give up the role after becoming pregnant.
+Kim also excels at conveying Judy’s longing and fear much later in the film.
+Kim’s role was originally going to have been played by Vera Miles, but she unfortunately had to give up the role after becoming pregnant.
 I really wish we could have seen how Vera would have played this dual role, but I’m convinced that she wouldn’t have been able to match what Kim did with these two roles.

 When Scottie recovers from his breakdown he wanders the city streets and constantly runs into women and places who remind him of Madeleine and their time together.
 Scottie then meets Judy (Kim Novak) and we see another type of horror as a living woman is remoulded into the image of a dead one, and we see a dead woman resurrected.